Note: This article originally appeared as a post in The Montrose Birding Blog in January 2022.

 The story of Monty and Rose is a story of hope and struggle, of biologists and citizen scientists working together to give a pair of underdogs a fighting chance at raising a family in a not always hospitable environment.
 We look forward to their return.

 - February 2022

-Monty died unexpectedly on May 13, 2022, thus ending the saga of Chicago's first nesting Piping Plovers in over 50 years.
+Monty died unexpectedly on May 13, 2022*, thus ending the saga of Chicago's first nesting Piping Plovers in over 50 years.
+Also, Rose did not return and is presumably no longer alive.
 The Dunes habitat is protected and intact, so perhaps another pair of Piping Plovers will find their way to Montrose and try to nest.